 Given Cap's reputation for being a self-starter—it's a cardinal sign, after all—a Capricorn friend is likely the one who operates best in a decision-making role, whether that's choosing the place where you all meet up for brunch, creating a full weekend-trip itinerary, or mediating conflict whenever it stymies any plans.

 If there’s one thing that Capricorns can’t get enough of, it’s the feeling of accomplishment, Grace says.
 To keep the Cap in your life happy, remember to give them a high-five when they do a good job and do something to celebrate all their wins.
 They thrive from praise because they really value how others see them.
-“When their image is good, so are they,” Amid says, which explains why upward mobility in their career and general prosperity feel like big aspects of their purpose.

 Setting several achievable goals will help Capricorns feel competent and able to tap into their task-oriented and disciplined nature.
-To recenter and reconnect with what matters, Caps, like other Earth signs, should partake in simple pleasure like cooking, gardening, and reading, astrologer Carolyne Faulkner previously told Well+Good.
+To recenter and reconnect with what matters, Caps, like other Earth signs, should partake in simple pleasures like cooking, gardening, and reading, astrologer Carolyne Faulkner previously told Well+Good.